vestalux/sljekyll/_events/leison-2016-12-03-xmas-face-painting.md

 breadcrumb: y
 ---

-Pop in to the library for a some festive face-painting before visiting Leiston Christmas Fair.
+Pop in to the library for some festive face-painting before visiting Leiston Christmas Fair.